franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 ### 2.3.
 Logs

-Considering we don't mind accidentally printing sensitive information (keys, passwords, etc), I've found useful to log
+Considering we don't mind accidentally printing sensitive information (keys, passwords, etc.), I've found useful to log

-- Everything that comes in
+- Everything that comes in.
 - Everything that comes out.

 To achieve that we are going to be using: